dijasila/GPAW/doc/documentation/directmin/directmin.rst

 .. _directmin:

 ================================
-Direct minimization methods
+Direct Minimization Methods
 ================================

-Alternative to self-consistent field algorithms are direct minimisation methods which avoids using density mixing and diagonalisation of KS hamiltonian.
+An alternative to self-consistent field algorithms is employing direct minimisation methods which avoid using density mixing and diagonalisation of the Kohn-Sham hamiltonian.

 LCAO mode.
 ----------

-Exponential transformation.
+Exponential Transformation.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the localized basis set approach, the orbitals are expanded in a finite basis set: